pypr/compyle/docs/source/index.rst

 ..
-ComPyle documentation master file, created by sphinx-quickstart on Sun Dec  2 14:26:18 2018.
+Compyle documentation master file, created by sphinx-quickstart on Sun Dec  2 14:26:18 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ComPyle's documentation!
+Welcome to Compyle's documentation!
 ===================================

-ComPyle allows users to execute a restricted subset of Python (almost similar to C) on a variety of HPC platforms.
-Currently we support multi-core execution using Cython, and OpenCL and CUDA for GPU devices.
+Compyle allows users to execute a restricted subset of Python (almost similar to C) on a variety of HPC platforms.
+Currently we support multi-core CPU execution using Cython, and support GPU devices using OpenCL and CUDA.

+You can try Compyle online on a `Google Colab notebook <https://colab.research.google.com/drive/1SGRiArYXV1LEkZtUeg9j0qQ21MDqQR2U?usp=sharing>`_.

 .. toctree::
    :maxdepth: 2